hellofresh/kangal-jmeter/README.md

 Logging configuration in log4j2.xml is added to base image to support logging.

 ## Starting JMeter with launcher script
-Launcher.sh script runs in JMeter-master container and it starts JMeter application in a container as soon as `test.jmx` file is added to the container.
+Launcher.sh script runs in JMeter-master container, and it starts JMeter application in a container as soon as `test.jmx` file is added to the container.

+### Saving JMeter report to AWS S3 bucket
+JMeter automatically creates a test report after the successful test run.
+Launcher.sh uploads the report to S3 bucket.
+JMeter-master docker image contains environment variables for connecting to AWS.
+- AWS_DEFAULT_REGION
+- ENV AWS_ENDPOINT_URL
+- ENV AWS_BUCKET_NAME
+Kangal initialises these variables when creating JMeter-master pods for every new test.